ChCkN007/Drop-Off-Lane/README.md

 Drop off lane is a tool to help you move photos (or anything) in bulk around your computer faster

 !Important!
-To use, press ctrl + R and type "CMD", next type "python DropOffLane.py"
+To use, extract the .rar file with WinRar and run the .exe

 This is my first python app, so expect some issues.
 Between my spagetti code and learning standard practices, I already have a list of possible improvements.